 Many of us would trade anything in the world for more time with our loved ones, especially if cancer threatens to take those precious moments away.
-The good news is that early detection and prompt medical treatment can win you many more moments, even before any symptom appears.
+The good news is that early detection and prompt medical treatment can win you many more moments.

 *Based on statistics from the Singapore Cancer Registry, Annual Report 2019